Table of Contents

 - Pulmonary — controls blood flow from the right ventricle to the pulmonary artery, which delivers blood to the lungs to be oxygenated

 Here is a diagram of each valve’s location in the heart.

-An artificial heart valve may be required if a patient’s natural heart valves don’t work properly.
+An artificial heart valve may be required if a patient’s natural heart valves don’t work properly, each causing slight variations in how the blood flows through the heart.
 Three such conditions where this happens are stenosis, regurgitation, prolapse, and atresia.

 Stenosis is when a valve is too stiff, fused together, or too thick to work properly.
 The affected valve doesn’t open fully, which means not enough blood flows through.